12th October 2019.

 his right hand, and holding his tuft in his left hand.
 Wearing a half dress below his waist.

-It was told that this Navakanda bas-relief signifies that Navakandam was
+It was said that this Navakanda bas-relief signifies that Navakandam was

 practiced in this Shiva Temple also.